-If you’re looking for something that works by encrypting files individually (rather than by creating a single encrypted container like VeraCrypt does) and is also a bit easier to use, than you should take a look at Cryptomator.
-Encrypting data this way means that information about the number and size of your files will be accessible even once your data is encrypted (which could not be ideal in some circumstances), but it also allows you to easily sync your encrypted data with non-end-to-end encrypted cloud services like iCloud Drive, Dropbox, OneDrive, or Google Drive.
+If you’re looking for a solution that is a bit easier to use, than you should take a look at Cryptomator.
+Cryptomator works by encrypting files individually, rather than by creating a single encrypted container like VeraCrypt does.
+This means that information about the number and size of your files will be accessible even once your data is encrypted (which could not be ideal in some circumstances), but it also allows you to easily sync your encrypted data with non-end-to-end encrypted cloud services like iCloud Drive, Dropbox, OneDrive, or Google Drive.

 Keep in mind that encrypted devices might need to be powered down and encrypted containers and vaults need to be dismounted or locked for the data to be fully encrypted.

 Here are a few additional resources you might find useful: